-Answer: The process of creating a software-based, simulated version of something is known as virtualization.
+Answer: Virtualization is the process of creating a software-based, simulated version of something.
 A single physical hardware device is used to build these simulated versions or environments.
 Virtualization allows you to divide a single system into several parts that function as separate, independent systems.
-This form of splitting is possible thanks to a program called Hypervisor.
-The Hypervisor’s environment is referred to as a Virtual Machine.
+This form of splitting is possible thanks to a program called a hypervisor.
+We can refer to the Hypervisor's environment as a virtual machine.

 3. Name the latest version of Docker.

 Answer: The latest version of Docker is 20.10.7, released on June 2, 2021.

 Answer: Because of dependencies, code built on one computer may not work properly on another machine.
 The containerization principle helps to solve this issue.
 With containerization, an application is packaged and wrapped with all of its system settings and dependencies as it is built and deployed.

 When you want to run the program on a different device, you can use the container, which provides a bug-free environment because all the modules and dependencies are bundled together.
 Docker and Kubernetes are two of the most well-known containerization environments.